 Views on sex are like decorative towels hanging on a rack in a polished bathroom—there are his and there are hers.
 These different views are no more apparent than at the beginning of a relationship.

-From the time boy meets girl, most men want sex, largely because they always want it (all the time), no matter what they're doing—working, showering, or watching Sophie's Choice.
+From the first time they meet, most men want sex, largely because they always want it (all the time), no matter what they're doing—working, showering, or cleaning their nails.
 This impels them to try to get sex, whether or not they are in a committed relationship.

 On the other hand, most women don't want to sleep with the men they are dating right away.
 There are typically two reasons why.
 First of all, they don't want to compromise their values (or those that society has imposed on them).
 Second of all, they don't want to sleep with a man until they are committed.
 To do so leaves women feeling vulnerable, as if they are setting themselves up to be both hurt and used.
 Thus, they “just say no” to sex until the man they are seeing gives them some sort of sign that he's serious about a future.